500 gm (1 pound) potatoes, peeled and cubed

 Cook potatoes in water until just tender.
 Don't drain.

 Left-over soup is great re-heated for breakfast - just ask my daughter Hayley !
-If the soup sits for a while it tends to thicken up so just add a little milk to thin it down.

 There are literally thousands of potato varieties.
 Potatoes include both protein and fibre and are high in complex carbohydrates.
 They contain vitamins B, C iron and potassium.